Olatubosun/rocksdb.docs/Administration-and-Data-Access-Tool.md

       Can be combined with --from and --to to indicate that these values are encoded in Hex

     --show_properties
-      Print table properties after iterating over the file
+      Print table properties after iterating over the file when executing check|scan|raw

-    --show_compression_sizes
-      Independent command that will recreate the SST file using 16K block size with different compressions and report the size of the file using such compression

     --set_block_size=<block_size>
-      Can be combined with --show_compression_sizes to set the block size that will be used when trying different compression algorithms
+      Can be combined with --command=recompress to set the block size that will be used when trying different compression algorithms

+    --compression_types=<comma-separated list of CompressionType members, e.g.,
+      kSnappyCompression>
+      Can be combined with --command=recompress to run recompression for this list of compression types

     --parse_internal_key=<0xKEY>
       Convenience option to parse an internal key on the command line.
 Dumps the